News

 • April Volunteer Action Morning

 Lead activity: invasive species removal Join us on Saturday 4th April, 10-12, for our April Volunteer Action Morning, meeting at the green arch entrance at the end of Gipton Wood Road.
-In April, we will be continuing our clearance of invasive and non-native species from the Wood.
-These species threaten our ancient woodland species.
-We…
+In April, we will be continuing to build our dead hedge along the Copgrove Road boundary.
+Activities for all ages, experience and ability, so…

 • Leap into Spring family event